+Your WEE Instructor will conduct no less than two site visits with your supervisor.
 Instructor site visits with supervisors participating in the WEE Program provide an opportunity for the college to gain insight into the various sectors of business, industry, and government.
-Relationships established by the Instructor in the community should be developed in the most positive manner possible.